Note: This training was originally offered in a semester format in 2019.

 - To fuel meaningful connections between staff and volunteers and among volunteers

-Laura Beth Brown is the Director of Family Ministry at Beacon Unitarian Universalist Congregation in Summit, NJ and previously served congregations in Manhattan and Long Island in her 17 years as a professional religious educator.
-She is the President of the Metro New York LREDA Chapter, and before that served for 6 years as a Good Officer.
-Laura Beth led 12-hr workshops on Embracing Family Ministry with her Ministerial Supervisor, the Rev. Emilie Boggis, at last year’s UUMA Center Institute for ministers, and then again on Star Island for religious educators.
-Just last fall, she presented at LREDA Fall Conference as well.
-She has also led volunteer-strategy workshops for various religious professional groups.
+Laura Beth Brown is the Director of Lifespan Faith Development at the UU Congregation of Atlanta.
+She previously served congregations in New Jersey, Manhattan and Long Island in her 20+ years as a professional religious educator.
+She was the President of the Metro New York LREDA Chapter, and before that served for 6 years as a Good Officer.
+Laura Beth has led robust workshops on Embracing Family Ministry and Volunteer Strategy.

 When she is not “in the office,” Laura Beth is “on the mat.”
 Laura Beth has been a yoga enthusiast for nearly two decades and has taught yoga in studios and medical settings for nearly 7 years.
 She is also a trained Off the Mat, Into the World facilitator.
 Her yoga practice and UU faith continue to inform each other.